Gun Owners of South Africa: Programs

 GOSA currently runs the GOSA Girls on Fire campaign, which was started in 2016 to coincide with the 16 Days of Activism, which is aimed at teaching and increasing female participation in firearm related activities - a very effective woman's empowerment and anti-GBV campaign.
 The campaign is run by female organisers, and regularly helps new female firearm owners with carry techniques, training, and promoting firearm safety and etiquette.GOSA Girls On Fire have run basic firearms courses for an estimated 5 000 woman since then.

 GOSA hosted their first Gauteng Firearms Festival in 2018, and up until the Covid 19 pandemic closed everything down had hosted Firearms Festivals in Cape Town, Port Elizabeth, Durban and Pretoria, focusing on showcasing firearm and self-defence exhibits and hosting shooting competitions and activities.

 Organisational structure

-GOSA is a registered Non Profit Company in South Africa and is applying for Public Benefit Organisation status, it is headed by a chairperson (an executive position), who chairs an Executive Committee, which was created in 2015.
-The Executive Committee is currently composed of:
+GOSA is a registered non-profit company in South Africa and is applying for public benefit organisation status, it is headed by a chairperson and ceo (executive positions), and a board of directors.
+The Board of Directors is currently composed of: